GETTING HERE BY CAR

 When you drive to the Alps you will have to carry snow chains and other safety equipment in your car in the event of bad weather conditions; even if you have a 4×4.
 This is a legal requirement unless your vehicle is fitted with snowtyres.
 You will be stopped from travelling on the mountain roads by the Gendarmerie in times of heavy snow if you don’t comply with this legal requirement.

 The French Government have implemented a new system of windscreen stickers that will identify vehicles environmental credentials and they are now a legal requirement.
 The stickers are called ‘CritAir’ vignettes and they are necessary for all motor vehicles including motorbikes.
-They are available by clicking here and cost from 4.80€ including postage.
+They are available by clicking here official government website and cost from 4.80€ including postage.

 The system is already in use in Paris, Grenoble and Lyon and will be introduced in other cities in the near future with 22 other cities/towns pledging to introduce the implementation of the system over the next 3 years.